Dreen/quick-curl/README.md

-php-quick-curl
+quick-curl
 ==============

-A shorthand class for sending HTTP requests with cURL in PHP
+A shorthand class for sending HTTP requests with cURL in PHP and Python